ygc16/todomvcangular/README.md

 or
 ./gradlew clean build

-CHELENGES:
+CHALLENGES:
-All tests are running in Chrome browser.
+All tests are running in Chrome browser in MAC.
 But 2 tests that requires to use Action failed in FireFox browser to invoke .perform() method.
-I tried to provide additional geckodriver, however it has not resolved the issue.
-I googled it and found that there was a bug in driver which was fixed in the past.
-My next step would be to download geckodriver for windows and run it.
-I believe it should run, however I do not have windows machine at the moment.
+I tried to provide additional geckodriver, however it did not resolve the issue.
+My next step would be to download geckodriver for windows and try to run it in windows.
+I think it may be driver problem and in windows it will run, however I do not have windows machine at the moment.
 Therefore, I leave it as is.